dpcasady/compass-sass/README.md

 * **grails update-compass** - Updates compass and any of its dependent gems.

 ## Resources integration
-You can also use the <a href='http://grails.org/plugin/resources'>resources plugin</a> with the following stanza:
+You can also use the [Resources Plugin](http://grails.org/plugin/resources) by including something like the following in your ApplicationResources file, or wherever you are defining your resources.

 ```groovy
 mymodule {
     resource url: '/sass/test.scss', attrs: [type: 'css'], disposition: 'head'